 Help Teens Make Smart Decisions

-The National Institute on Drug Abuse (NIDA) is reaching out to help stop this troubling problem among teens.
-"Prescription drug abuse is not new, but it does deserve continued vigilance," said NIDA Director Nora D. Volkow, M.D.
-"It is imperative that as a Nation we make ourselves aware of the consequences associated with the abuse of these medications."
-Whether you are an educator, mentor, or student, NIDA encourages you to use materials provided by PEERx to learn about prescription drug abuse and to spread the word about its effects on health.
+Through the PEERx initiative, NIDA is reaching out to help stop prescription drug abuse among teens.
+“Prescription drug abuse is not new, but it does deserve continued vigilance,” says NIDA Director Nora D. Volkow, M.D.
+“It is imperative that as a Nation we make ourselves aware of the consequences associated with the abuse of these medications.”

 - National Institute on Drug Abuse.
 NIDA Research Report: Prescription Drugs: Abuse and Addiction (http://www.drugabuse.gov/ResearchReports/Prescription/Prescription.html).
 NIH Publication No. 11-4881.
 Bethesda, MD: NIDA, NIH, DHHS.
 Published July 2001.
 Revised October 2011.
 Retrieved December 2012.